Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Wrist rotations: 30 seconds

-While it may not be possible to complete all the exercises but try to complete as many you can.
+While completing all the exercises may not be possible, try to complete as many as you can.

 My daily Workout Routine looks like this: